How Long Will the Results of Laser Eye Surgery Last?

 For the majority of people, the results of laser eye surgery are successful, and no further follow-up procedure is needed.
 In some cases, however, changes may occur in the eye that can cause some myopia, hyperopia, or astigmatism to return and result in some blurring of your vision.
 In cases like these, it may be required to have a follow-up procedure to correct the changes that have happened.

 Will the Results Change as I Age?

 Just like any other part of your body regardless of surgery or not, your eyes will continue to age.
 Over the years, they will continue to change, and you may develop presbyopia.
 Most people begin to notice this condition develop around their forties.
 This isn’t related to the shape of your eye, as myopia, hyperopia, or astigmatism are, but instead is believed to involve the lens of the eye and the muscles surrounding it becoming thicker and less elastic.
 This causes more difficulty with focusing on things close to the eye.
 There are surgical options available to correct presbyopia as well.

 Book Your Free Consultation to See If Laser Vision Correction Is Right for You

 If you are considering laser eye surgery, contact us now to schedule your free, comprehensive Personal Consultation with a specialist at UELC to discuss your options.
 Our laser eye surgeons can work with you to find the right solution for your unique vision needs to correct your eyesight and educate you on the procedure and recovery.
 For more information, visit our FAQ page.
-We have two locations in Vaughan and Brampton to be able to serve you better.
+We have three locations in Vaughan, Scarborough and Brampton to be able to serve you better.

 You might also want to check our related posts: